 Reorder your report columns

-To make sure your columns are correctly arranged and oriented, you can use the Preview buttons at the top of the page to see how your report will look once printed.
+To make sure your columns are correctly arranged and oriented, first click the save button, then you can use the Preview buttons at the top of the page to see how your report will look once printed.

 Save your work